Mercedes-Benz Factory Worker Lawsuit: Unpaid Wages for Donning & Doffing?

 - What You Can Do

-- If you worked as an hourly employee at a Mercedes-Benz or Mercedez-Benz Vans factory in Alabama or South Carolina and had to wear personal protective equipment, get in touch by filling out the form on this page.
+- If you worked as an hourly employee at a Mercedes-Benz or Mercedes-Benz Vans factory and had to wear personal protective equipment or earned bonuses during weeks you worked overtime, get in touch by filling out the form on this page.

 Attorneys working with ClassAction.org are looking into whether a class action lawsuit can be filed on behalf of certain Mercedes-Benz factory workers over potential labor law violations.

-If you worked as an hourly employee for Mercedes-Benz or Mercedes-Benz Vans at an Alabama or South Carolina production plant and had to wear personal protective equipment, fill out the form on this page to share your story and help the investigation.
+If you worked as an hourly employee for Mercedes-Benz or Mercedes-Benz Vans at a production plant and had to wear personal protective equipment or earned bonuses in weeks you worked overtime, fill out the form on this page to share your story and help the investigation.

 Why Might Mercedes-Benz Factory Workers Be Owed Unpaid Wages?